IBM-MIL/WatsonWeatherBot/README.md

   `git clone https://github.com/IBM-MIL/WatsonWeatherBot/`

+2. Copy the Configuration-Sample.swift file to Sources/Configuration.swift

+ `cp Configuration-Sample.swift Sources/Configuration.swift`

-2. If you haven't already, login to BlueMix.
+3. If you haven't already, login to BlueMix.
 To do so, set the API endpoint and then login to your account.

  ```bash
  cf api https://api.ng.bluemix.net
  cf login
  ```

-3. Create the services the Bot uses, Weather Insights and Natural Language Classifier.
+4. Create the services the Bot uses: Weather Insights and Natural Language Classifier.

  > Note that you will receive a warning that the Natural Language Classifier incurs a cost.
 As of the time this bot was created, a starter level of usage is included at not cost.
 For more details, see the [NLC pricing](http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/nl-classifier.html#pricing-block).